4GeeksAcademy/master-javascript-programming-exercises/exercises/079-joinThreeArrays/README.md

 ## 📝 Instructions:

 1. Write a function called `joinThreeArrays`.
-Given three arrays, `joinThreeArrays` returns an array with the elements of `arr1` in order followed by the elements in `arr2` in order followed by the elements of `arr3` in order.
+Given three arrays, `joinThreeArrays` returns an array with the elements of `arr1` in order followed by the elements in `arr2` followed by the elements of `arr3`.

-## Example:
+## 📎 Example:

 ```Javascript
 let output = joinThreeArrays([1, 2], [3, 4], [5, 6]);